zhullyb/monyhar/monyhar/docs/design/sandbox.md

 ### Diagnostics

-In Chromium, the policies associated with active processes can be viewed at chrome://sandbox.
+In Monyhar, the policies associated with active processes can be viewed at chrome://sandbox.
 Tracing of the `sandbox` category will output the policy used when a process is launched.
 Tracing can be enabled using chrome://tracing or by using the `--trace-startup=-*,disabled-by-default-sandbox` command line flag.